MDK-Packs/amazon-freertos/demos/st/stm32l475_discovery/mdk/README.md

 **Memory Size Comparison**

-The table table shows a comparison of resource requirements depending on Compiler used for generating the application program.
+The table shows a comparison of resource requirements depending on Compiler used for generating the application program.

 | Compiler            | Optimization        | ROM [Bytes] | RAM [Bytes] |
 |:------------------- |:-------------------:|:-----------:|:-----------:|